Iran lose to Spain, but Iranian women celebrate landmark moment

 Previously, Iran has banned women from watching men's sporting events and breaking the rules could result in arrest, fines or even imprisonment.

-It remains to be seen whether Wednesday's event signals a permanent shift in allowing Iranian women to watch men's sporting events
+However, it remains to be seen whether Wednesday's event signals a permanent shift in allowing Iranian women to watch men's sporting events

 In a statement sent to CNN when Iran played their first World Cup game against Morocco on Saturday, FIFA said President Gianni Infantino had been reassured by Iranian President Hassan Rouhani during a March visit that the ban on women would eventually be lifted, though no time frame was provided.